• Skip to primary navigation

 Based on our research, here is a list of the best prepaid cards for teens.

-Complete List of Prepaid Cards for Teens
+Complete List of Prepaid Debit Cards for Kids and Teens

 Greenlight Prepaid Card — Editor's Pick

-Greenlight is one of the most popular teen debit card, with more than 2 million parents and kids using the card and app.
+Greenlight is one of the most popular teen debit cards, with more than 2 million parents and kids using the card and app.
 Kids get a MasterCard prepaid debit card, and they can put a selfie on the front of the card.

 Parents get an app that gives them complete control over the card.
 They can create in-app chore lists and tie the work to allowance.
-Parents can set up automatic allowance on a weekly or monthly basis.
+Parents can set up automatic allowances on a weekly or monthly basis.
 They can also get real-time notifications any time the card is used.
 And of course, funds can be transferred to and from the cards instantly.

-• First month free.
+• The first month is free.
 Cancel anytime.

 • Includes debit cards for up to five kids